uri-library-data-services/iassist-preview/content/blog/social-sciences-librarian.md

 of statistical software packages such as SPSS, STATA, SAS or similar products.
 Experience using data in the social sciences.

-**The University and The Libraries**\
+**The University and The Libraries**
-[The University of North Carolina at Chapel Hill](http://www.unc.edu/) is the country\'s oldest state university.
+[The University of North Carolina at Chapel Hill](http://www.unc.edu/) is the country's oldest state university.
 UNC Chapel Hill has an enrollment of approximately 29,000 students, employs more than 3,500 members of the faculty, and offers 69 doctoral degrees as well as professional degrees in dentistry, medicine, pharmacy and law.
 Library